randix/KioskContacts/README.md

 This file (*settings.txt*) contains the settings for the app.
 These are here rather than in the app itself in order to make it difficult for a person entering contact information to change the settings during and event.

+These settings may be edited "in app".
+Tap on the icon/logo four times and a view will be opened in which the configuration files may be read.
+There you must enter the pin (which is set in the *settings.txt* file).

 The settings here (and their defaults, these should be changed appropriately) are:

+- pin=\*\*\*\*

+  This is the pin to be used to edit the files inside the *Kiosk Contacts* app.

 - title=Conference East